TorresM/DataSets/README.md

-iPython notebook to generate non dominated data sets generation with 2 dimensions or 3 dimensions.
+iPython notebook to generate non dominated data sets with 2 dimensions or 3 dimensions.